Post Permanency Family Support

 Access or learn more about Post Permanency Supports by contacting the provider in your area:

-If you live in Barre, Bennington, Hartford, Morrisville, Rutland or St. Johnsbury AHS District:
+If you live in the Barre, Bennington, Hartford, Morrisville, Rutland or St. Johnsbury AHS District:

-If you live in Burlington, Middlebury, Brattleboro, Newport or Springfield AHS District:
+If you live in the Burlington, Middlebury, Brattleboro, Newport or Springfield AHS District:

 Contact Melissa Appleton, LUND

-If you live in St Albans AHS District:
+If you live in the St Albans AHS District:

-For general questions please contact Catherine Harris at The Vermont Consortium at (802) 241-0901.
+For general questions please contact Naiomi Malay at The Vermont Consortium at (802) 241-0901.
 If you call outside of our business hours, please leave a detailed message with your name and phone number and we will make every effort to return your call within 24 hours.